aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 To build the mallob distributed solver images, we will use the satcomp infrastructure worker and leader images built previously.
 To begin, cd into the `mallob-images` directory, which contains the needed Dockerfiles and other infrastructure.

 To build all three docker images in one step, execute the `build_mallob_images.sh` script.
 To build the images individually, follow the next three steps.
+Here we describe the individual building steps as you may want to build your own solvers in a similar fashion.

 #### To build the Mallob common image:

 1. Navigate to the `common` subdirectory.
-2. Run `docker build -t satcomp-mallob:common .` This will read the Dockerfile in the mallob-common directory and build an image called `satcomp-mallob:common`.
+2. Run `docker build -t satcomp-mallob:common .`  The `-t satcomp-mallob:common` argument tells Docker to give the newly constructed image a _tag_ that provides a name for the docker image.
+This Dockerfile builds the Mallob solver and its components that will be used by both the leader and the worker image.
 This will take several minutes as all of mallob and the solvers used by mallob will be fetched and built from source.

 #### To build the Mallob leader image:

 1. Navigate to the `leader` subdirectory.
-2. Run `docker build -t scatcomp-mallob:leader .` The resulting image will be named `mallob`, with an image tag `leader`.
+2. Run `docker build -t satcomp-mallob:leader .` The resulting image will be named `satcomp-mallob:leader`.
+This Dockerfile adds scripts necessary to use Mallob as the leader node in a distributed solver to the generated image.

 #### To build the Mallob worker image:

 1. Navigate to the `worker` subdirectory.
-2. Run `docker build -t satcomp-mallob:worker .`
+2. Run `docker build -t satcomp-mallob:worker .`  This Dockerfile adds scripts necessary to use Mallob as the worker node in a distributed solver to the generated image.

 After building the mallob images, run `docker image ls` and make sure you see both `satcomp-mallob:leader` and `satcomp-mallob:worker` in the list of images.